wilsonzlin/minify-html/README.md

 # minify-html

-An HTML minifier meticulously optimised for both speed and effectiveness, available for Rust, Node.js, Python, Java, and Ruby.
+An HTML minifier meticulously optimised for both speed and effectiveness written in Rust.
+Comes with native bindings to Node.js, Python, Java, and Ruby.

 - Advanced minification strategy beats other minifiers with only one pass.
 - Uses zero memory allocations, SIMD searching, direct tries, and lookup tables.